Conflict & Catastrophe Medicine

 Click here to view the full 2025-26 Programme

-If you'd like to get a taste of the course, why not sign up to attend our Panel Showcase Day on the History of Human Rights, on Saturday 25 July 2026 at Apothecaries' Hall.
+If you'd like to get a taste of the course, why not sign up to attend our Panel Showcase Day on the non-medical agents in conflict and catastrophes, on Saturday 25 July 2026 at Apothecaries' Hall.
 Click the button below to find out more.

 - Welcome to the Course and the Faculty